On the energy spectrum of Yang--Mills instantons over asymptotically locally flat spaces: An overview of Yang--Mills theory over ALF spaces

 Note that admissibility could have been defined for an arbitrary Lie group $G$.
 However for $G={\rm SU}(2)$ this definition is natural and admissible self-dual connections are the ``good objects'' to consider in the ALF scenario as we argued in \cite{ete-jar} because: \begin{itemize}

-\item[(i)] We demonstrated in \cite[Theorem 2.3]{ete-jar} that if $N$ in (\ref{fibralas}) is an arbitrary circle bundle over $B_{+\infty}\not\cong S^2, \R P^2$ or a trivial circle bundle over $B_{+\infty}\cong S^2, \R P^2$ then for a rapidly decaying connection the weak holonomy condition is satisfied.
+\item[(i)] We demonstrated in \cite[Theorem 2.3]{ete-jar} that if $N$ in (\ref{fibralas}) is an arbitrary circle bundle over $B_{+\infty}\not\cong S^2, \R P^2$ or a trivial circle bundle over $B_{+\infty}\cong S^2, \R P^2$ then for any finite energy connection the weak holonomy condition is satisfied.
 Hence in spite of its analytical shape it is in fact a mild topological condition only and is essentially always valid (except for instance in the important case of the multi-Taub--NUT geometries).
 On the other hand the rapid decay is indeed a non-trivial analytical condition and is somewhat stronger than assuming simply finite energy;

 \item[(ii)] The energy of any admissible ${\rm SU}(2)$ Yang--Mills instanton $\nabla_A$ belongs to a discrete set characterized by Chern--Simons invariants $\tau_N(\Gamma_{+\infty} )$ of the infinitely distant boundary $N$.
 More precisely we know (\cite[Theorem 2.2]{ete-jar} or Theorem \ref{regitetel} here) that